 We nonetheless managed to make our way through the confusion to join a “Journey to the Top.”
-This popular tour shuttles visitors in elevator cars to an observatory atop the Arch, where narrow slit-like windows afford awe-inspiring views over St. Louis and the Mississippi River.
+This popular tour shuttles visitors in elevator cars to an observatory atop the Arch.
+There narrow slit-like windows afford awe-inspiring views over St. Louis and the Mississippi River.

 Boarding Our Mississippi Cruise in the Gateway to the West

-Next, we walked to the nearby Old Courthouse to have a look at exhibits from the Museum of Westward Expansion, temporarily moved there from the Arch during construction.
+Next, we walked to the nearby Old Courthouse to have a look at exhibits from the Museum of Westward Expansion.
+They were temporarily moved there from the Arch during construction.
 Our visit to the Courthouse (famous as the setting for the Dred Scott case) was enhanced with a performance by a string ensemble from the St. Louis Symphony.

-Later in the day, we strolled around Laclede’s Landing, a popular, and historic riverfront dining and entertainment district named after one of the French fur traders who founded St. Louis in 1764.
+Later in the day, we strolled around Laclede’s Landing.
+Laclede is a popular, historical riverfront dining and entertainment district.
+It’s named after one of the French fur traders who founded St. Louis in 1764.
 An early dinner at Hannegan’s Restaurant & Pub found us making a big mess out of a delectable rack of St. Louis-style barbecued ribs.